shri071/Hypothesis-Generation-for-Materials-Discovery-and-Design-Using-Goal-Driven-and-Constraint-Guided-LLM/README.md

-# Goal oriented materials discovery and design hypotheses generation with LLM based Agents
+# Hypothesis Generation for Materials Discovery and Design Using Goal-Driven and Constraint-Guided LLM Agents